practicalli/blog-cryogen/content/md/posts/journey-to-the-edge-of-clojure.md

 > Take a look at the `deps.edn` file inside `practicalli.study-group-api` directory for more options, especially if you create a ClojureScript or SASS project.

-The project will download a noticable number of dependencies at this point, so time for a quick cup of peppermint tea...
+The project will download a noticeable number of dependencies at this point, so time for a quick cup of peppermint tea...

 Once the dependencies are downloaded you should see the standard `clojure` REPL.